 If your spouse is in self-isolation due to travel and has no symptoms, has not tested positive for COVID-19 and is not suspected to have COVID-19, then you do not need to self-isolate.
 If your spouse starts to have symptoms within 14 days of travel, then you need to self-isolate.

 VPN is required to access certain resources and tools, such as SAP, Ozone and time and leave submissions.
 The VPN cannot accommodate all employees at the same time, so only connect to VPN when you need access to one of the tools listed above.
-ITS recommends employees log onto VPN once a week for approximately 45 minutes to receive security updates.
+ITS recommends employees log onto VPN at least twice a week for 3 hours each time to receive security updates.
 Updates will be automatically downloaded.
 If you do not need VPN for your work, please refrain from using it so other City employees can.
 Access to SharePoint and all Office 365 products, including Outlook, Word, Excel, OneDrive and OneNote, is available on office.com using any device without VPN.
 If you are new to working from home, familiarize yourself with accessing office.com while off the network.

 If you do not have access to VPN or are unable to connect, please contact your manager or supervisor.

-If you have an urgent issue that cannot be resolved through the self-serve tools or with support from a colleague, the Solutions Desk (613-580-2400 ext.
+If you have an urgent issue that cannot be resolved through the self-serve tools on the City O365 SharePoint site or with support from a colleague, the Solutions Desk (613-580-2400 ext.
 26000) is available 24/7.
 It is recommended that employees call the Solutions Desk first.
 If a solution cannot be resolved over the phone, employees are asked to discuss visiting a City Tech Center with their supervisor.

 Human Resources Services is currently awaiting further details on the Ontario government’s April 25, 2020 announcement of pandemic pay support for frontline workers.
 When more details concerning eligibility are available, we will post more information.

 Can I adjust my "normal place of work" to be my home when calculating mileage during the pandemic?